card-io/card.io-iOS-SDK/README.md

 ### Setup

-1. **Get the latest SDK by downloading an archive of [the most recent release](https://github.com/card-io/card.io-iOS-SDK/releases).**
+1. Download the latest version of the SDK.
 2. Add the CardIO directory (containing several .h files and libCardIO.a) to your Xcode project.
 3. In your project's Build Settings (in the `TARGETS` section, not the `PROJECTS` section), add `-lc++` to `Other Linker Flags`.
 4. *Either:*